MicrosoftDocs/microsoft-salescopilot-docs/articles/global-search.md

 ### Filter search results

 To help you find the right record more easily, Copilot for Sales provides filters that you can use to narrow down the search results.
-Filters are available for select record types and only when you save an email or meeting to the CRM.
+Filters are available for select record types and only when you save an email or a meeting to the CRM.
 The record types that are available for filtering depend on the record types that your administrator configured.

 If the search results contain multiple records that have the same name, you can select each record to view more details.
 There is also a link that you can select to view the record in CRM.
 More details about a record are shown, based on the admin settings.
 These details are aligned with the [order of fields that are listed in the form configuration](customize-forms-and-fields.md#reorder-fields) for the record type.